By Dr. Scott Olson

 Magnesium is the forgotten mineral in the bone matrix.
 Not only is magnesium needed to build strong, flexible bones, but it is also needed to help absorb calcium from the gut.
 Many natural practitioners believe that for every milligram of calcium, you should take ½ milligram of magnesium (so 1000 milligrams of calcium should be balanced with 500 milligrams of magnesium).
 Other practitioners suggest a 1:1 ratio, where calcium and magnesium are consumed at equal quantities.

 It is difficult to get enough magnesium if you are not taking a form that is easily absorbable.
-The best forms are time-released because they prevent the diarrhea that is sometimes associated with taking large amounts of magnesium.
+The best forms are time-released because they prevent the diarrhea side effect that is sometimes associated with taking large amounts of magnesium.

 Do Your Bones a Favor